BlockstreamResearch/bip-frost-dkg/README.md

 The list of host public keys and the signing threshold `t` together form the public *session parameters*, the common input to all participants and the coordinator.

-ChillDKG requires that all participants have authentic copies of all other participants' host public keys.[^trust-anchor] Authenticity of the host public keys can be verified through pairwise out-of-band comparisons between every pair of participants.
+Each participant **must** ensure to have authentic copies of all other participants' host public keys before the start of the session.[^trust-anchor]
-This verification can occur at any time before the DKG session is finalized, in particular before the start of the session.
+Authenticity of the host public keys can be verified through pairwise out-of-band comparisons between every pair of participants.

 [^trust-anchor]: No protocol can prevent man-in-the-middle attacks without this or a comparable assumption.
 Note that this requirement is implicit in other schemes as well.